 Doctors rarely discuss whether a public figure had a cosmetic procedure without permission.
 Hair transplant surgery, like other medical treatments, is protected by patient privacy rules.
 These rules prevent clinics from sharing information about their patients.

-Because of this privacy, most discussions about celebrity hair rely on visual guesses.
-Specialists such as Dr. Asi Peretz often explain that photos alone cannot confirm if surgery happened.
+Due to this privacy, most discussions about celebrity hair rely on visual estimates.
+Specialists, such as Dr. Asi Peretz, often explain that photos alone cannot confirm whether surgery occurred.
 Without medical records or direct statements, rumors about a hair transplant remain speculation.

 Celebrity appearance discussions also often include topics such as plastic surgery and other cosmetic procedures, especially when people talk about cases where a celebrity’s hair transplant has gone wrong and become public.